Recovering money from cyber scams

 To help people like you we rely 100% on donations from people like you.

-Without donations we cannot keep our service free and provide help to the most vulnerable victims of cyber crime when they need it most.
+Without donations we cannot keep our service free and provide help to the most vulnerable victims of cybercrime when they need it most.
 As a not-for-profit organisation, 100% of your donation goes towards keeping The Cyber Helpline up and running - so 100% goes towards helping people like you.
-Donate now and help us support victims of cyber crime.
+Donate now and help us support victims of cybercrime.

 To help people like you we rely 100% on donations from people like you.